-MR LIM JEN HOWE, 63
+MR LIM JEN HOWE, 64 Non-Executive Director

-Non-Executive Director

-Mr Lim Jen Howe is a Non-Executive Director and was first appointed to our Board on 23 December 2013, and was last re-appointed as a director on 25 April 2014.
+Mr Lim Jen Howe is a Non-Executive Director and was first appointed to our Board on 23 December 2013, and was last re-appointed as a director on 25 April 2017.
 He is a member of the Audit and Risk Committee.

 Mr Lim has more than 35 years of experience in finance and accounting.
-He has been a practicing Public Accountant for more than 25 years and is a founding partner of Thong & Lim, Chartered Accountants of Singapore.
+He has been a practising Public Accountant for more than 29 years and is a founding partner of Thong & Lim, Chartered Accountants of Singapore.

-Mr Lim holds a Master of Science from London Business School, and is a Fellow of the Institute of Chartered Accountants in England and Wales and a member of the Institute of Chartered Accountants of Singapore.
+Mr Lim holds a Master of Science from London Business School, and is a Fellow of the Institute of Chartered Accountants in England and Wales and a member of the Institute of Singapore Chartered Accountants.